All images used in this website, including all the blogs

 Packing for a Costa Rican wildlife tour requires a balance of practicality and comfort, given the country's tropical climate and varying elevations.
 Lightweight, quick-drying clothing is paramount.
 Think breathable fabrics like cotton or moisture-wicking synthetics.
 Neutral colours such as greens, browns, and khakis are advisable for wildlife viewing, as bright colours can sometimes startle animals.

-Here's a comprehensive list of packing essentials: Lightweight long-sleeved shirts and trousers are crucial for sun protection and insect bite prevention, especially during hikes and in the evenings.
 Shorts and t-shirts are suitable for general wear and warmer coastal areas.
 A waterproof rain jacket or poncho is an absolute must, as sudden downpours can occur even in the dry season.
 Comfortable, waterproof hiking shoes or sturdy trail running shoes with good grip are essential for navigating rainforest trails, which can be muddy and uneven.
-Bring a pair of sandals or flip-flops for relaxing at beaches or around your accommodation.
+Bring a pair of sandals or flip-flops for relaxing at the beach or around your accommodation.

 Beyond clothing, a small, lightweight, and waterproof daypack is invaluable for carrying essentials on excursions, such as water, snacks, a camera, and your rain gear.
 A reusable water bottle is highly recommended, as Costa Rica is committed to reducing single-use plastics, and many lodges offer refill stations.
-High-SPF sunscreen and insect repellent (preferably with DEET or a strong natural alternative) are vital for protecting your skin.
+High-SPF sunscreen and insect repellent are vital for protecting your skin.
 A wide-brimmed hat and sunglasses will offer further protection from the strong tropical sun.

 For optimal wildlife viewing, binoculars are non-negotiable.
 A good pair will significantly enhance your ability to spot animals hidden in the canopy or at a distance.
 Don't forget your camera, with extra batteries or a power bank, and a waterproof camera bag or cover to protect your equipment from rain and humidity.
 A headlamp or small flashlight can be useful, especially for night walks or navigating unlit areas.
 Lastly, a basic first-aid kit with any personal medications, anti-diarrhoea medication, and blister plasters is always a sensible addition.